 Plum trees are prolific devils.
 They fill up with fruit on every branch and limb, and then those fruits have a wicked tendency to ripen all at once.
-That's fine, I suppose, for plum farmers, who have go through and pick each tree just once or twice.
+That's fine, we suppose, for plum farmers, who have go through and pick each tree just once or twice.
 It's more of a trial for those with plum trees in their yards who like the idea of actually consuming what comes off that tree!
-I've faced this problem myself.
-I don't have a tree, but my cousin does, so I have some personal experience.
+When in doubt, pop them in a smoothie or bake them in a tart!

 How to Store Plums